What Is a DDoS Attack? Types, Impact, and DNS Protection

 Layer 1: Anycast Network Distribution

-Anycast DNS is the single most important architectural defense against DDoS.
+Anycast DNS is one of the most important architectural defenses against DNS DDoS.
 When your nameservers use anycast, the same IP address is announced from multiple points of presence (POPs) worldwide.
-An attack targeting that IP is automatically split across every POP.
+An attack targeting that IP can be distributed across multiple POPs instead of forced through one location.

 # You can verify anycast distribution by querying from different locations